-Many years ago, good friends of ours held a chili cook-off party.
+Many years ago, good friends of ours held a chili cook-off.
 It was so much fun!
 We all brought our own versions of chili and blindly taste-tested.
-Blindly, in that we didn’t know who’s was who’s…but admittedly, there were margaritas involved!
+Blindly, in that we didn’t know who’s was who’s…but admittedly, there may have been margaritas involved!

-I really made this with my vegetarian daughter in mind.
-This dish has so many flavors and ingredients that she loves.
-Especially the spicy factor!
-That girl uses hot sauce on everything!
-The chipotle and the Tabasco add some heat to the pot, but I like to serve this with some more Tabasco on top…along with avocado cubes, sour cream, shredded cheddar cheese and some cilantro.
+The chipotle and the Tabasco add some heat and tanginess to the pot, but I like to serve this with some more Tabasco on top…along with avocado cubes, plant-based sour cream, plant-based shredded cheddar cheese and lots of fresh cilantro.

 So, if I’m ever invited to another chili cook off…this is what I’m bringing!

 Black Bean and Lentil Chili

 - 1 large sweet onion diced